langleyfoxall/helper-configtoenv-laravel/README.md

 ]
 ```

-You can then run the following Composer commadn to install this package.
+You can then run the following Composer command to install this package.

 ```bash
 composer require langleyfoxall/laravel-config-to-env